Stage works of Paul Goodman: Faustina

-The Living Theatre selected Goodman's Faustina among their first three shows in the Cherry Lane Theatre. to stage around the 1951 holiday season, The Living Theatre selected Goodman's Faustina alongside Gertrude Stein's Doctor Faustus Lights the Lights and a play by Kenneth Rexroth.
-Goodman's Faustina centered on Faustina the Younger, the wife of Roman Emperor Marcus Aurelius, and reflected on Marcus Aurelius's Meditations with Reichian themes.
+Goodman's Faustina centers on Faustina the Younger, the wife of Roman Emperor Marcus Aurelius, and reflects on Aurelius's Meditations with Reichian themes.
 Faustina falls in love with the gladiator Galba, who is killed in a ritual ceremony to ease her jealousy.
-The play ends with the scenery collapsing, representing the fall of Roman civilization and Faustina breaks the fourth wall to chastize the audience for not having risen onto the stage to prevent the murder, or to express any other spontaneous thought of the actor.
+The play ends with the scenery collapsing, representing the fall of Roman civilization.
+In a closing monologue, Faustina breaks the fourth wall to chastize the audience for not having risen onto the stage to prevent Galba's murder, or to express any other spontaneous thought of the actor.

 Written in 1948, Jackson Mac Low and members of the Resistance group first produced Faustina with no stage to a full house in Robert Motherwell's New York City East Village loft in June 1949.
 Malina and Beck attended.
-The Living Theatre produced the show in New York's Cherry Lane Theatre in May 1952.
+Their Living Theatre would produce the show three years later, in May 1952, in New York's Cherry Lane Theatre.
 Goodman published a revised edition in the Quarterly Review of Literature (1961) and further revised for publication among his Three Plays (1965).

-Faustina followed The Living Theatre's Cherry Lane productions of Gertrude Stein's Doctor Faustus Lights the Lights and Kenneth Rexroth's Beyond the Mountains, which sold out and flopped, respectively.
+The Living Theatre selected Goodman's Faustina to put on as one of their first three shows in the Cherry Lane Theatre, staged around the 1951 holiday season.
+Faustina followed productions of Gertrude Stein's Doctor Faustus Lights the Lights and Kenneth Rexroth's Beyond the Mountains, which sold out and flopped, respectively.
 A set of sullen January 1952 rehearsals for Faustina led to its production's postponement.
 Beck continued to design Faustina's Roman frescos with funds from a successful program of bohemian theater.
-Faustina rehearsals resumed in April and were complicated as the theater bled into their personal lives, including a love triangle between Malina, Goodman, and Malina's lover, who both appeared in Faustina and whose Gestalt therapy sessions with Goodman had turned into an affair, sometimes delaying rehearsals.
-The Living Theatre's production was hurt by its actors lack of faith in its ending.
-In which Julie Bovasso, who played Faustina, struggled to give the closing, spontaneous speech.
+Faustina rehearsals resumed in April and were complicated as the theater bled into their personal lives, including a love triangle between Malina, Goodman, and a lover of Malina's who appeared in Faustina.
+The lover's Gestalt therapy sessions with Goodman had turned into an affair, sometimes delaying rehearsals.
+The Living Theatre's production was hurt by its actors lack of faith in its ending, in which Julie Bovasso, who played Faustina, struggled to give the closing, spontaneous monologue.
 On opening night, her speech consisted of her annoyance at the prompt, which she considered pretentious.
 Goodman approved of her authenticity.
-Beck himself would later consider the speech prompt insulting to the audience.
-After Bovasso, another cast member gave the speech instead.
-Similar calls to direct action would feature in the troupe's performances by the end of the 1960s.
+After Bovasso quit the production, another cast member gave the speech instead.
+Similar calls to direct action would feature in the troupe's performances by the end of the 1960s, but Beck himself later came to consider this specific monologue prompt insulting to the audience.

 The show opened in late May 1952 to mediocre reviews and scarce attendance.
 Critics considered Beck's collaged set design to be a highlight.
 They considered Goodman's writing and the troupe's acting to be less effective.
 A New York Times reviewer described the first act of the Living Theatre production as "numb".
 Though the show continued through mid-June, Bovasso left after several performances.
 As Beck put it, the production was "humiliating agony".